Ootlah Logo

 Emerald Water at Wadi Shab

 Wadi Shab is the best place to visit when traveling through Oman.
 The wadi (gorge) is a lovely 45-minute walk with numerous emerald green water pools.
 Perfect for keeping you cool on your walk.
 After the hike, you'll arrive at the final section, where you can swim through the cave and see a waterfall.
-Here's where you can book a day trip to try many things, such as boat trips, kayaking, and snorkeling in Oman.
+Here's where you can book an Oman trip to try water activities in Oman, such as Oman boat trips kayaking, and snorkeling in Oman.
 Muscat, the capital, is 1.5 hours away from Wadi Shab.
 It's easy to find because it's on the side of the road.
 To get to the start of the small hike, take a 2-minute boat ride from the parking spot.
 The cost of the boat ride is 1 OMR (2.5 USD).
 Wadi Shab will take about 3–4 hours to explore.
 Stop the heat of the midday hours by going for a morning stroll.

 Wahiba Sands, Oman Desert